• Department of Sustainable Engineering

-Shaleen Singhal is a Professor and Dean (Research and Relationships) at TERI School of Advanced Studies.
+Shaleen Singhal is a Professor and Dean (Research & Partnerships) at TERI School of Advanced Studies.
 He is a Fellow of the Higher Education Academy, United Kingdom and had been a Visiting Fulbright Fellow at the Yale University in 2018.
 Dr Singhal also works with The Nature Conservancy, India as Head of the Indian Collaborative for Applied Sustainability Solutions (ICASS) being established with support from the Tata Trusts to strengthen the Science-Policy-Practice Interface in India.
 He has over 25 years of research, consultancy and teaching experience in areas relating to sustainable smart cities, climate change, sustainable consumption, redevelopment, public policy and planning.
 His PhD from Ulster of University, UK (now Ulster University) received the Global Emerald/EFMD Outstanding Doctoral Research Award 2009 and the Best Thesis in Built Environment, University of Ulster, Faculty Award 2009.
 He had worked as a lecturer in Sustainability Design at the School of the Built Environment, University of Ulster.
 He is a founding member of the International Universities Climate Alliance, member of the Global Urban Competitiveness Project Council, US, and member of the ProSPER.Net alliance in the Asia-Pacific region.
 Dr Singhal has successfully led several multi-disciplinary research and consultancy assignments focusing on India and other developing countries.
 He had been the Principal Investigator of the EU-UNEP funded Switch Asia initiative on Sustainable Consumption and Production (SCP); and the Indian Lead Collaborator of the Indian European multi-level climate governance research networking programme.
 Inter-disciplinary research by him and his PhD scholars, examines the challenges and solutions for cities.
 He had pioneered in structuring first-of-its-kind MTech programme on Urban Development Management in India; and the first masters’ course on Sustainable Consumption and Production with emerging economies perspective for civil servants and professionals.
 Prof. Singhal contributes as an external Ph.D. examiner, doctoral research committee member and guest faculty at leading architecture and planning schools in India.
 He provides intellectual leadership and advances the frontiers of research through partnerships with leading institutions globally.